 The proposed Indian Trails Grove (ITG) PUD as previously discussed includes approximately 4871.57 acres and is located approximately two (2) miles west of the intersection of Seminole Pratt Whitney Road and Orange Boulevard.
-The overall PUD will include 5 Development Pods, each having their own access, Recreation Pods,

-School Bus Shelters, Trolley Stops, Focal Points, Pedestrian Gathering Areas and other amenities, but interconnected to each other via Equestrian and Pedestrian Trails; 7 Civic Pods (6 public and 1 private) and 3 Commercial / retail and Office Pods including approximately 55.89 acres.
+The overall PUD will include 5 Development Pods, each having their own access, Recreation Pods, School Bus Shelters, Trolley Stops, Focal Points, Pedestrian Gathering Areas and other amenities, but interconnected to each other via Equestrian and Pedestrian Trails; 7 Civic Pods (6 public and 1 private) and 3 Commercial / retail and Office Pods including approximately 55.89 acres.
 An overall Master Plan is included with this application showing the entire Indian Trails Grove PUD on one sheet and then each Development Pod (Pods A thru F) on subsequent sheets with greater detail including proposed line work for internal roads, open spaces, landscape buffers, equestrian and pedestrian trails and various amenities.
 The overall PUD is bounded on the east by 180th Avenue (north of 60th Street and south of Hamlin Boulevard) and partially on the west by 190th Street which runs north and south along the proposed west limits of Pods B, C, and D and the east limits of proposed Pod E. Orange Boulevard will be improved between 180th Avenue and 190th Street which bisects Pods B and C. It will provide access to both Pods B and C in addition to the proposed 23.71 acre Commercial / Retail & Office Pod on the west end, abutting 190th Street, and to the proposed Civic Pod #2, a 10.72 acre private Civic Pod, which is located on the southwest corner of Orange Blvd. and 180th Avenue.
 Pod A is connected to the overall PUD by Non Exclusive Easements for 180th Avenue which terminate at the northern limits of Pod A. Pod A lies west of a 250 foot wide "M" Canal which abuts Canal Road / 190th Terrace North.
 Access to Pod A is provided by 60th Street North which runs east west along the north limits of Pod A. At the northeast section of Pod A, lies the 12.20 acre proposed Civic Pod #1.
 The northwest limits of the overall PUD lies south of an East West canal, "MO" Canal which lies along the southern limits of the J.W.
 Corbett Wildlife management Area (previously discussed).
 To the west of Pod F lies the Indian Trails Impoundment Area (ITIA) which provides additional storage for flood control for "The Acreage" properties lying to the east of the Indian Trails Grove PUD.
 Access to the ITIA is provided by an existing dirt road lying within the northern limits of Pod F and along the southern limits of the aforementioned MO Canal.
-To the west of Pod F lies a 1707.93 acre proposed Open Space Tract including Open Space Pod #1 (640.00 Acres) which land will be conveyed to the ITID and is intended to benefit the area through ITID improvements which will provide additional storage area for flood control within the area.
-Open Space Pod #2 (1067.93 Acres) is intended for continued use as agricultural production and potentially for additional water resources.
+To the west of Pod F lies a 1707.93 acre proposed Open Space Tract including the "Conceptual Impoundment Expansion" area of 640.00 acres. which will be conveyed to the ITID, and is intended to benefit the area through ITID improvements by providing additional storage area for flood control within the area; and the "Water Resource / Agriculture" area with 1067.93 acres, which is intended for the continued use as an agricultural production area and potentially for additional water resources.

 Residential Development Area Acres % Units

 Pod A 517.88 662

 Pod B 244.12 269

 Pod C 577.96 865

 Pod D 462.86 702

 Pod E 540.17 859

 Pod F 517.75 540

-Total Development Pods 2860.74 58.72% 3897